MARITIMES MAVEN

 Creekside Cottage

-Debbie & Les (Seacliff Cottage) have yet another spot you can enjoy in North Head for a stay and that we did on another visit to Grand Manan.
+Debbie and Les (Seacliff Cottage) have yet another spot you can enjoy in North Head for a stay and that we did on another visit to Grand Manan.
 This sweet little one-bedroom cottage (with a pull-out sofa-bed) is another option that is ideally-situated to explore the island’s gems.
-It is on a private & quiet secluded lane in the woods.
+It is on a private and quiet secluded lane in the woods.

 Compass Rose